Group Net Metering

 Senate Bill 321 of 2018

 Senate Bill 321 of 2018 removed the requirement that group members and hosts must be on default energy supply.
-Group hosts and members of the group still must be customers of the same distribution utility, but are now able to take energy supply from a retail competitive electric power supplier.
+Group hosts and members of the group still must be customers of the same distribution utility but are now able to take energy supply from a retail competitive electric power supplier.
 It is important to note that group hosts who take energy supply service from a retail competitive electric power supplier are not eligible for the Default Energy Service portion of the Group Host Credit.
 Group hosts should contact the retail competitive electric power supplier directly to understand if, and how, net metered energy supply may be compensated by the supplier.

 Please direct any questions about the group net metering forms to the Consumer Services Division 603-271-3670.
 For other questions regarding group net metering, please contact the Sustainable Energy Division, 603-271-3670.
 You can also direct questions to ENGY.GroupNetMetering@energy.nh.gov.